DevScoreInc/docs/README.md

 }

 async function deleteTableOrDailyCounterVariable(name, type, doc_id, userDocumentId) {
-    // name: variable name
+    // name: table name
-    // type: variable type which can be one of these ['table', 'daily-counter']
+    // type: table type which can be one of these ['table', 'daily-counter']
     // doc_id: it is the row ID in the table which you want to delete it.
 You can get doc_id when you call getTableRowsForTimePeriod or getDailyCounterVariableForTimePeriod
     // (optional) documentId: ID (name) of document which your variable is stored at
     // Output: 'success'